madshansens/Instagram-API/CONTRIBUTING.md

 function uploadTimelineVideo($videoFilename, array $metadata);
 ```

-Now users can just say `uploadTimelineVideo($videoFilename, ['hashtags'=>$hashTags]);`, and we can easily add more metadata fields in the future without ever breaking backwards-compatibility with projects that are using our function!
+Now users can just say `uploadTimelineVideo($videoFilename, ['hashtags'=>$hashtags]);`, and we can easily add more metadata fields in the future without ever breaking backwards-compatibility with projects that are using our function!
 And since the function name is good and _specific_, it also means that we can easily add _other_ kinds of "video" upload functions for any _future features_ Instagram introduces, simply by creating new functions such as `uploadStoryVideo`, which gives us total freedom to implement Instagram's new features without breaking backwards-compatibility with anyone using the _other_ functions.

 ### Function Documentation